 GEOL B350 Advanced Topics in Geology: Planetary Science

-Spring 2012Principles geologic histories of the solid bodies in the Solar System: rocky planets, icy moons, asteroids, and comets.
+Every Other Spring (Last Taught Spring 2012)Principles geologic histories of the solid bodies in the Solar System: rocky planets, icy moons, asteroids, and comets.
 How and why these bodies vary in volcanism, tectonics, atmospheric dynamics, aqueous environments, and other planetary processes.
 Students will read and discuss primary literature, and examine data from on-going NASA planetary missions.
 Prerequisites: advanced standing in geology, astronomy, or physics, or permission of the instructor.

 Last Taught Fall 2012

 Students will partner with scientists and environmental activists from the Schuylkill Headwaters Association, a citizen watch group dedicated to cleaning up water quality in the headwaters region of the Schuylkill River.
 Together, the students will design and execute a semester -long research project, addressing some aspect of geochemistry and environmental remediation of Acid Mine Drainage systems in the Schuylkill headwaters region.
 The area, about 2 hours northwest of Bryn Mawr, is the source of most of the drinking water for the greater Philadelphia area, and suffers from significant acidification and heavy metal contamination of waters due to local abandoned coal mines.
 This hands-on class will involve significant amounts of field and laboratory work. prerequisites: Junior or Senior standing in Geology or Chemistry, or permission of the instructor.

 Last Taught Spring 2013